Click the question to reveal the answer

 Even if you think you are fine after you recover, you will likely be entitled to some amount of money for your case.

-You should ask an Maryland workers’ comp attorney before deciding this yourself.
-Receiving permanent partial disability benefits is where a workers’ comp attorney can really help you, even if you do not have a workers’ comp lawyer before this point.
+You should ask a Waldorf Maryland workers’ comp attorney before deciding this yourself.
+Receiving permanent partial disability benefits is where a Southern Maryland workers’ comp attorney can really help you, even if you do not have a workers’ comp lawyer before this point.

 It involves a complex formula and requires you to be rated by an independent doctor.
 Your attorney can set this up.
 And your attorney will help you counter the insurance company’s attempts to make this payment as low as possible.

 There will be a contested hearing before the Maryland Workers’ Compensation Commission to get this benefit.
 If you try to do this on your own, you will never get as much as you should.

 After you receive your rating, there are many creative ways your case can be settled, if settlement is even possible.
 Settlement is tricky however.
 We would never recommend anyone settle their Maryland workers’ compensation claim without talking to an attorney who knows Maryland workers’ compensation law.
 It can be disastrous if not done correctly.